scottyle/Terraform/README.md

 This repo will contain the code repository used to complete the parts listed below.

-For this repo we will spin up a cloud9 server on AWS.
+For this repo we will configure terraform locally on our machine.
+Ensure terraform is installed locally.

+Referring to https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html on how to setup the credentials.

 Objective: